Fairy Tale Mash-ups in Children’s Television: Digital Humanities Strategies (featuring Arthur)

 BYU Humanities Center Blog Crosspost: Folklore, Mentoring, and the Work of Art

 The following post was originally published on the BYU Humanities Center blog.
 The post was written by Professor Jill Rudy, a Faculty Fellow for the Center.
 As a folklorist, I recognize this year’s Humanities Center theme, The Work of Art, resonates with issues of memorable and mundane learning.
-Is art something we must travel to see and to admire?
-Is it unique, costly, and rare?
-Does it exist simply for its own sake?
-Can art be part of the everyday? …
+Is art something we must travel to …

 Fat Fairies, Mash-Ups, and Advertisements: the Hypnotic Effect of TV Fairy Tales